MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/real-time-analytics-core-concepts.md

 Your players produce a large number of different events.
 Of course, events are not captured by themselves - you need an analytics system to capture those for later analysis.

-A solid analytics system allows you to group, sort, filter, count, transform, and perform calculations on a given set of events, turning event flow into valuable, up-to-date information that you can use to run efficient **LiveOps**.
+A solid analytics system allows you to group, sort, filter, count, transform, and perform calculations on a given set of events, turning event flow into valuable, up-to-date information that you can use to run efficient LiveOps.

 ## Guides

 - [Event History](../../analytics/metrics/event-history.md): **Game Manager** page for inspecting the event flow inside your title.
 - [Webhooks](../../analytics/metrics/webhooks.md): **Game Manager** page for automatically triggering non-PlayFab servers on specific game events.
-- [S3 Event Archiving](../../analytics/metrics/s3-event-archiving.md): **Game Manager** page for accessing recent **PlayStream** events.
+- [S3 Event Archiving](../../analytics/metrics/s3-event-archiving.md): **Game Manager** page for accessing recent PlayStream events.